ChainAgnostic/CAIPs/caip-browser_extension_provider_communication.md

 ## Backwards Compatibility
 <!--All CAIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CAIP must explain how the author proposes to deal with these incompatibilities.
 CAIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

+This is meant to eventually replace connection over contentscript...

 ## Test Cases
 <!--Please add test cases here if applicable.-->